-During an active attack, Azure DDoS Protection customers have access to the DDoS Rapid Response (DRR) team, who can help with attack investigation during an attack and post-attack analysis.
+During an active attack, Azure DDoS Network Protection customers have access to the DDoS Rapid Response (DRR) team, who can help with attack investigation during an attack and post-attack analysis.

 - Before you can complete the steps in this tutorial, you must first create a Azure DDoS Protection plan.

 - During a DDoS attack if you find that the performance of the protected resource is severely degraded, or the resource isn't available.

 - You think your resource is under DDoS attack, but DDoS Protection service isn't mitigating the attack effectively.